OPENDAP/bes/modules/dmrpp_module/data/README.md

 found that it works with that Web Object Store as well.
 In fact, reconfiguration to GCS is trivial.

-## Overview
-This directory (_data_) contains module test data, and the scripts, source code, and production rules for tools that can be used to create and process `hdf5`/`netcdf-4` data files to create portable _dmr++_ files whose binary data objects are held in a web object store like AWS S3.

 ### dmr++
 The _dmr++_ files are the control data used by the server to enable